 Use valid TeamCity server username and password to authenticate using basic HTTP authentication.
 The user should have appropriate permissions to perform the actions.

-To force using a basic HTTP authentication instead of redirecting to the login page if no credentials are supplied, prepend a path in usual TeamCity URL with "/httpAuth".
+To use a basic HTTP authentication instead of redirecting to the login page, prepend a path in usual TeamCity URL with "/httpAuth".
 For example:

 The HTTP authentication can be useful when downloading build artifacts and triggering a build.

 If you have Guest user enabled, it can be used to perform the action too.
 Use "/guestAuth" before the URL path to perform the action on Guest user behalf.
 For example:

 To trigger a build, send the HTTP GET request for the URL: http://<server address>/httpAuth/action.html?add2Queue=<build type Id> performing basic HTTP authentication.

 Some tools (for example, Wget) support the following syntax for the basic HTTP authentication:

 You can trigger a build on a specific agent passing additional agentId parameter with the agent's Id.
 You can get the agent Id from the URL of the Agent's details page (Agents page > <agent name>).
 For example, you can infer that agent's Id equals "2", if its details page has the following URL:

 To trigger a build on two agents at the same time, use the following URL: